natzar/Stripe-Pad/README.md

 Packed with basic stuff only.

-1. Vanilla Php
+1. Php.
+MVC style, no framework.
-2. Vanilla Js
+2. Vanilla Js & jQuery, just for basic things.
-3. Composer
+3. Composer, to install stripe and email dependencies

-5. Tailwind CDN
+Basic theme uses Tailwind.
+100% optional.
+You can edit /app folder completely.